nicm42/100-days-of-code-v2/coding challenge.md

 **9th June 2020**
 Did two 6kyu katas.
 The testing came in useful because I could test stages to check it was ok, whereas I'd usually just do a console log.

+**10th June 2020**
+Did a 5kyu kata.
+It took me longer than I thought it would, and didn't help that I did more than the kata was asking for, as I found when one of codewars tests found.
+But I can really see why you'd put small bits in functions so you can test those bits are working.

+**11th June 2020**
+I went through three videos of a series on testing, so now I understand it a bit better.
+I need to do the rest of the videos to see how better to apply it.
+I did the first day of Scrimba's email CSS challenges.
+It was really easy, but they did say it would get harder.